How Trauma Therapy Can Help with the Avoidance of Pain

 Common Symptoms of Reactive Attachment Disorder in Children, Adolescents, and Adults

-Reactive attachment disorder, also known as RAD, is a condition that affects a child’s ability to bond with significant people in his or her life due to his or her emotional needs going unmet during infancy or serious abuse or neglect.
+Reactive attachment disorder, also known as RAD, is a condition that affects a child’s ability to bond with significant people in his or her life due to emotional needs going unmet during infancy or as a result of serious abuse or neglect.
+Newport Beach Christian Counseling offers support and therapeutic strategies to help children and families heal and build stronger, healthier attachments.

 It is most likely to occur in children who live in orphanages or other institutional settings, have been in multiple foster care homes, or whose mother or primary caregiver has been physically or emotionally absent for extended periods.